unregistered436/veracode-integrations/shell-script/README.md

 https://repo1.maven.org/maven2/com/veracode/vosp/api/wrappers/vosp-api-wrappers-java/
 Simply change the version number in the script directory and file name to update.

-**WARNING:** There is one possibly significant problem with the integration.
-The API ID and Key are required parameters when calling the script from the config.yml.
-Since the config.yml is stored with the project as a source file, if the project is public then the ID and Key can be leaked.
+**WARNING:** Make sure the API ID and Key are set up as protected environment variables so they will not leak to the public in your .yaml file or be displayed in build output.